-- 1. Agreed outcome - 1.1 Hallam Solicitors, a recognised sole practice, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
-Hallam Solicitors will pay a financial penalty in the sum of £2,000, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules - to the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules - c.
-Hallam Solicitors will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedure Rules.
+1. Agreed outcome

+- 1.1 Alliance Solicitors Ltd, a recognised body, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
+Alliance Solicitors Ltd will pay a financial penalty in the sum of £1,500, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules - b. to the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules - c.
+Alliance Solicitors Ltd will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedure Rules.